bh90210/CP500/README.md

 ## How to compile the Go binding

-> For this to work you will need Gomobile
+> For this to work you will also need Gomobile
 > To get it run `go get golang.org/x/mobile/cmd/gomobile`
 > and then `gomobile init`
 > for more detailed instructions please see [here](https://godoc.org/golang.org/x/mobile/cmd/gomobile) and [here](https://github.com/golang/go/wiki/Mobile)